jsphus/Medi-Care-Health-Information-System/README.md

 ## Overview

-Medi-Care is a full-featured Health Information System (HIS) designed to manage all aspects of a healthcare facility's operations.
+Lifesaver-Clinic is a full-featured Health Information System (HIS) designed to manage all aspects of a healthcare facility's operations.
 The system supports multiple user roles with role-based access control, ensuring secure and efficient management of healthcare data.

 ### Core Capabilities